• Biography

 • Successfully defended a senior financial executive in a five-week criminal trial of fraud charges brought by the Department of Justice – Antitrust Division concerning the reinvestment of municipal bond proceeds.
 Successfully obtained the dismissal of the indictment on appeal.

-• Representing a senior sales executive of a multi-national packaged seafood company in an investigation by the Department of Justice – Antitrust Division into alleged Sherman Act violations.
+• Favorably resolved criminal Sherman Act allegations against a Senior Vice President of Sales of a multi-national packaged seafood company in an investigation by the Department of Justice – Antitrust Division.

 • Defended an orthopedic hip and knee implant manufacturer in an industry-wide investigation by the U.S. Attorney’s Office into alleged Anti-Kickback and False Claims Act violations arising out of the company’s consulting arrangements with healthcare providers.
 Defense of the government investigation favorably concluded with the negotiation of a Deferred Prosecution Agreement.

-• Represented of an orthopedic implant manufacturer in the successful implementation of a Deferred Prosecution Agreement, which required daily interactions with Chief Compliance Officer, Vice President of Medical Affairs, and a Federal Monitor on issues related to the development of a state of the art healthcare compliance program.
+• Represented of an orthopedic implant manufacturer in the successful implementation of a Deferred Prosecution Agreement under oversight of the U.S. Attorney’s Office and a Federal Monitor.

 • Defended pharmaceutical company in an investigation by the U.S. Attorney’s Office into alleged violations of the Anti-Kickback Statute through the claimed manipulation of the spread between AWP and WAC.